Ayush1M/Roleplay-battle-game/README.md

 ## What I Learned
 * Learned about DOM.
+* Learned about map method.
-* Learned about event listeners and added functionality by creating a reset and roll button.
+* Learned about join method which act as a sperator.
-* Learned how to display the score and display the message.
+* Learned how to return a function inside a function.
+* Learned about fill method.

 ## Acknowledgement
    My acknowledgements go out to the team at Scrimba.
 Enrolling in your courses made this project possible.